Michael Bennett (defensive lineman, born 1985)

 Michael Bennett Jr. (born November 13, 1985) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Texas A&M Aggies, and signed with the Seattle Seahawks as an undrafted free agent in 2009.
 Bennett also played for the Tampa Bay Buccaneers, Philadelphia Eagles, New England Patriots, and Dallas Cowboys.
 Over his career Bennett made three Pro Bowls and won Super Bowl XLVIII with the Seahawks.
 He is the brother of former tight end Martellus Bennett.

-Early years
+Early life

 Bennett attended Alief Taylor High School in Houston, Texas, where he played football, baseball, and competed in track.
 In football, he earned first-team All-District honors as a defensive lineman in his senior year, after compiling 110 tackles and four sacks.
 He also earned honorable mention All-District honors as a junior.
 In track & field, Bennett was a standout discus thrower, with a top-throw of 45.72 meters (147 ft).
 In addition, he also ran a 4.79-second 40-yard dash and jumped 36.5 inches in the vertical jump.